MinaFoundation/mina-fungible-token/mftb.md

 ## Architecture

-### Actions and Reducers
+### Actions and Reducers Drawbacks

 There are several drawbacks to the actions/reducers approach.

+- There is a need for a commit method to reduce the actions and previous state into the next state.
+  This needs to be explicitly called.
+This cannot be committed in the same block as other actions of the same `FungibleTokenbase`.
-Namely the need for a commit method to reduce the actions and previous state into the next state.
-Another drawback is that the action sequence must be processed in such a way as to preserve commutativity, which is difficult for the use cases of a fungible token account manager.
+- The action sequence must be processed in such a way as to preserve commutativity, which is difficult for the use cases of a fungible token account manager.
 Users may submit actions which touch on the same state.
+- Actions which alter the merkle root (in order to represent mappings) must be atomic (cc @kantp).
+  There is no way to commutatively sequence their application to state within the reducer.

+## Closing Note

+I'd imagine the majority of the `FungibleTokenbase` experience would take shape off-chain.
+The state could be lazily pushed to a contract on Mina, but much of the core behavior would be off-chain; it is uncertain whether that behavior could be modeled such that it is fully provable on-chain.
-Even if this was not a constraint, there is another constraint: operations involving the merkle root representing the accounts map must be atomic (cc @kantp).
-With all of this in mind, I'd imagine much of the following API will take shape off-chain.
-However, this API can serve as a north star for what we'd like to be able to express with ZK.
+However, **this API could serve as a north star for what we'd like to be able to express in the ZK context**.
+Moreover, it would offer a smooth DX to satisfy a critical ecosystem use case.

-### Representing Mappings

-### Native Token Mechanism

 [^tokenbase]: _Tokenbase_ is not a standard term, yet it seemed fitting for this system.
 That being said, alternative terminology might be better.

+[^admin_contracts]: _Admin Contracts_ are contracts which call into Fungible Tokenbases.
+They can layer the token's core functions with use-case-specific behavior, such as fine-grained authorization.